 This is a common practice in the business world to allow a third party to carry the business name.
 By allowing Dealers to carry their name and product, ADT has expanded to many parts of the country and servicing even remote towns on the edge of cell service.

 This review has to take place solely on the provider (ADT Corporate) as there are too many dealers with different programs going on.
 Any customer is allowed to go directly to ADT for their service and not through a Dealer.
 There are great benefits to this, but also some drawbacks.
-(Check out my other lists of companies to compare here).
+(Check out my other lists of home security monitoring companies. to compare).

 One important thing to remember here is that ADT still does ALL the monitoring of your home.
 The dealer only supplies the equipment and customer service.
 ADT will always, regardless of who you choose to purchase a system through, monitor your home.